 What Happens Before and During the Workers' Compensation Hearing

-It is important to note, per the new rules set forth by Iowa Workforce Development, attorneys no longer are able to meet with their clients in hearing rooms.
-Because of this, you should schedule a meeting with your legal representative in a private location to discuss the case.
+It is important to note, per the rules set forth by Iowa Workforce Development, attorneys are no longer allowed to meet with their clients in hearing rooms.
+Therefore, you should schedule a meeting with your legal representative in a private location to discuss the case.

 Receiving Compensation for Your Injuries

-Depending on your case, it may take several months for a final decision to be made.
-Additionally, if your request is declined, you have the ability to appeal for further consideration.
+Depending on your case, it may take several months for a final decision.
+Additionally, if your request is denied, you have the ability to appeal for further consideration.

-Consult a legal professional before your hearing.
+Protect your rights and consult a legal professional before your hearing.
 The workers’ compensation attorneys at Walker, Billingsley & Bair are ready to listen to your case, help you file a claim for compensation, and represent you in any disputes and workers' compensation hearings that may arise.
-Call us today in Des Moines at 888-435-9886 to set up a free consultation.
+Call us today in Des Moines at (888) 435-9886 to set up a free consultation.